-One question we get asked often is why did we build a NZ 20 Fund and not a NZ 50 Fund?
+One question we often get asked is why should I invest in the NZ 20 Fund instead of the NZ 50 Fund?

-No matter whether you are bench marking active managers, or looking to invest in an index fund, selecting the right index is critical.
+Whether you’re bench marking active fund managers, or looking to invest in an index fund, selecting the right index is critical.
 While the S&P/NZX 50 index has long been considered the benchmark for NZ equities, the data supports the S&P/NZX 20 index as the true S&P 500 equivalent of NZ.

 When investing in an index fund, the choice of index itself is more important than the fees the fund charges.
-Ultimately, it is the index design and structure that will determine what sort of performance you can expect.
+Ultimately, it’s the index design and structure that will determine what sort of performance you can expect.

 It’s important that investors understand what the index invests in, how it invests and how you can use it in your portfolio.
 That’s where Kernel comes in – our philosophy is to bring you international best practice, research and innovation so that you have access to better investment solutions.

 One of the most important factors of the S&P/NZX 20 index is that the sector composition (think the split between power companies, transport, ports and healthcare) closely reflects the composition of the S&P/NZX 50 index.
 This has meant over time, the correlation (how closely they move in sync) of these two indices has been high.

 However, one of the critical differences is the number of companies in the S&P/NZX 20 index… 20.
 The number of companies in proportion to the size of the NZ market meant that underperforming sectors and companies were dropped quickly.
 On the flip side, they were also added quickly when performance improved.
 The index still maintained diversification and broad sector alignment with the wider market.